-Utilization Review (UR) is the evaluation of medical care services that are recommended by the authorized treating physician and provided to an injured employee.
-This evaluation is done to ensure that the services are necessary, appropriate and likely to be effective.
+Utilization Review (UR) is the evaluation of medical care services for the treatment provided to an injured worker.
+This evaluation is done to ensure that the services are necessary, appropriate, and likely to be effective.

-Recommended treatment can be denied only by an Advisory Medical Practitioner.
-An adjuster cannot deny a recommended treatment as not being medically necessary.
+Recommended treatment can be denied only by a Utilization Review Physician who is of the same or similar specialty and licensed in the state of Tennessee.
 Denials must be accompanied by a utilization review report that gives the reasons for denial and the name and credentials of the utilization review physician.

 An employer, insurer, third party administrator, or UR Organization who is found to have violated the UR rules may be subjected to a penalty of not less than $50 nor more than $5,000 per violation.
 The Bureau may also institute a temporary or permanent suspension of the right to perform utilization review services for workers’ compensation claims, if the utilization review agent has established a pattern of violations.